-There is a huge variation in size dependent on species.
-A baby reticulated python would look like a giant if you placed it next to a freshly-hatched hognose snake, despite being the same age.
+A baby reticulated python would look like a giant if you placed it next to a newly-hatched hognose snake, despite being the same age.

 Ball pythons are only found in sub-Saharan Africa.
-However, they are some of the most popular pet snakes in the U.S. They’re docile, sweet-natured and stay relatively small throughout their lives.
+They’re docile, gentle-natured, and stay relatively small throughout their lives.

 Corn snakes breed in the spring, and lay 10-30 eggs in May or June.
 When she’s finished laying, the mother vacates the nest, leaving the eggs alone.

-Hatchlings are 10-15 inches long.
-Because they are active hunters, their bodies are quite light and thin, weighing only 6-8 grams.
+Hatchling corns are 10-15 inches long.
+Their bodies are light and thin, weighing 6-8 grams.

-Baby corn snakes have the same body shape as adults, but their coloration is quite different.
-They lack most of their orange pigmentation, appearing quite grey between their dull red saddles.
-As they age, they become brighter and their colors grow more vivid.
+Baby corn snakes have the same body shape as adults.
+However, they lack most of their orange pigmentation, appearing grey between their dull red saddles.
+As they age, they become brighter and their colors more vivid.

 Yearlings measure around 24-40”.
 Males weigh 35 to 80g.
 Females are slightly heavier at 50-100g.